zvigrinberg/morpheus-operator/README.md

 ## Build And Install Operator Using OLM ( Operator Lifecycle Manager)

+### Build and deploy The Operator Using Single Bundle Catalog
 1. Define the following environment variables according to the version to build, and according to user/namespace/org in image registry
 ```shell
 # change to the current operator version